 Don’t have time to learn about AADT, GIS, shapefiles, etc.?

 I hear you!
 Sure, you could pull traffic data yourself.
 Or for $124, you can get a radius report with traffic data.
 In fact, our clients order more traffic data reports than any other radius report customization – it’s that popular!
 Since 2009, these same clients outsource these data pulling tasks and research to us at Cubit so they can focus on building their businesses.

 What traffic count data do we use in Cubit’s reports & maps?

 Unlike most of our demographic data that comes directly from government data sources, we use current (2021) traffic estimates from Kalibrate, a private data vendor, first because:

 - Kalibrate sources their data from public & private data sources.
 This means that for certain areas, they have more traffic counts than public data sources alone.

-Second, if the Kalibrate traffic data doesn’t have enough current traffic counts for a particularly rural area, then we double-check with either the Federal Highway Administration dataset or the state DOT datasets (above).
+Second, if the Kalibrate traffic data doesn’t have enough current traffic counts for a particularly rural area, then we double-check with either the federal dataset or the state DOT datasets (above).
 So you get the best of both worlds – current data from a private data source supplemented by government data.

 Got questions about traffic counts?
 Email me, because I’m here to help.